Recent Commission Installations

 composed with attention on light, movement, and form

-My role is not simply to paint, but to translate theology into visual encounter, so that faith is not only taught, but felt.
+My role is not simply to paint, but to visually translate theology and make the invisible, visible.

 Why Scale Matters